⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How PFE Makes Money

-• Pfizer discovers, develops, manufactures, markets, and sells a broad range of biopharmaceutical products globally, including prescription medicines and vaccines.
+• Pfizer discovers, develops, manufactures, and sells a wide range of biopharmaceutical products globally.

 Revenue Breakdown